-We hope this information helps you understand why dental X-rays are so important when it comes to providing you and your family with quality dental care.
-To ask our team any questions or schedule your next visit, call our office today!
+Dental X-rays help us provide you and your family with quality dental care.
+To ask our team any questions or to schedule your next visit, call our office today!

 If you need root canal therapy, you might be wondering how much it’s going to cost you.
 Here, we explain when a root canal is necessary, what the procedure is like, and the typical cost.